 UUCB Brown Bag Breakfast Banned Book Club with Mary Lou and Sharon

-November read is the graphic edition of Persepolis by Marjane Satrapi.
-We break for the holidays and will meet again on Saturday, January 24, 2026.
-January’s pick: On Tyranny by Timothy Snyder.
+Happy Holidays from the Book Club.
+We’re on break and will meet again Saturday, January 24, 2026.
+January’s pick: On Tyranny: Twenty Lessons from the Twentieth Century by Timothy Snyder.
 On Tyranny is not banned nationwide, but it has been removed or challenged in at least one school district and is becoming a common read in many banned book groups across the country.
+On Tyranny is now available in print and graphic editions.
+An audible edition also available for download.

-Gatherings are at 10:00 am on the 4th Saturday of each month in the Marge Gardner Room.
+Gatherings are at 10:00 am on the 4th Saturday of each month.
 We supply the coffee for a morning of engaging conversation.
 BYOB (bring your own breakfast); or a treat to share is always welcome.

 For more information, contact Mary Lou Hill and Sharon Walker at uucbbbc@buffalouu.org or DRE Jess Pond at jpond@buffalouu.org.